Find out about your options if your relationship breaks down when you have a joint tenancy in a private rented home and one of you wants to move out.

-You’ll have a joint tenancy if both you and your partner are named as tenants on the agreement.
+Your rental agreement will be a joint tenancy if both you and your partner are named as tenants on the contract.

 If you leave your home and don't end your tenancy legally, you'll still be liable for rent.